-The applicability problem of traditional techniques has been analyzed in the works of Chidamber and Kemerer (1994), Tegarden et al. (1992) and Wilde and Huitt (1992) among others.
-Special metrics for O-O systems have been investigated, see for example the works of Chen and Lu (1993), Kim et al. (1994) and

-Li and Henry (1993).
-There are numerous proposals addressing the assessment of the traditional properties into O-O systems; for example the works of Poulin (1997), Briand et al. (1997), Price and Demurjian (1997), Benlarbi (1997).
-But less work has been done in the field of the specific O-O properties; see for example the works of Moore (1996), Bansiya (1997; 1999-a; 1999-b), Benlarbi and Melo (1999), Abreu and Carapuça (1994) and Zuse (1998).
+The applicability problem of traditional techniques has been analyzed in the works of Chidamber and Kemerer [8], Tegarden et al. [21] and Wilde and Huitt [24] among others.
+Special metrics for O-O systems have also been investigated, for example the works of Chen and Lu [9], Kim et al. [12], and Li and Henry [15].
+There are numerous proposals addressing the assessment of the traditional properties into O-O systems; for example the works of Poulin [19], Briand et al. [7], Price and Demurjian [20], Benlarbi [5].
+But less work has been done in the field of the specific O-O properties; see for example the works of Moore [16], Bansiya ([2], [3], [4]), Benlarbi and Melo [6], Abreu and Carapuça [1], and Zuse [26].

-An additional problem is that many of the currently available metrics can be applied only when the product is finished or almost finished, since data is taken from the implementation.
+An additional problem is that many of the currently available metrics can be applied only when the product is finished or almost finished, since data is often taken from the implementation stage.
 This makes the quality-weakness problems be detected too late.
-It is desirable to have a tool that takes information coming from the first stages of the development process (i.e. requirement analysis phases); this will give developers the opportunity to early evaluate and improve the quality of the product in the development process.
+It is desirable to have a tool that takes information coming from the first stages of the development process (i.e., requirement or analysis phases); this will give developers the opportunity to early evaluate and improve the quality of the product in the development process.

 In this paper, new metrics to measure the quality of an O-O design are defined.
-These metrics are applied to the conceptual model of a system expressed in the Unified Modeling Language UML (1999), thus permitting an early analysis of the system quality.
+These metrics are applied to the conceptual model of a system expressed in the Unified Modeling Language UML [22], thus permitting an early analysis of the system quality.
 Although we agree that both the traditional and the specific O-O properties or attributes should be analyzed in assessing the quality of O-O design, our purposes are not to define a complete quality evaluation mechanism (in the sense that it considers every system property), but only to characterize some aspects of the polymorphism attribute.

 Polymorphism concept can be considered one of the key concerns in order to determine the quality of an O-O design.
-Regarding the literature, e.g., Benlarbi et al. (1999), different kinds of polymorphisms have been classified, namely: pure, static, and dynamic ones.
+Regarding the literature [6] different kinds of polymorphisms have been classified, namely: pure, static, and dynamic ones.
 For instance, considering the latter, for two methods to be polymorphic, they need to have the same name and signature (parameter types and return type) and also the same effects (changing the state of the receiver in the same way and raising the same messages to other objects in the system).
 Dynamic binding lets one substitute objects that are polymorphic for each other at run-time.
 This substitutability is a key concept in O-O systems.
 Polymorphic systems have several advantages.
 They simplify the definition of clients, since as long as a client only uses the polymorphic interface, it can substitute an instance of one class for another instance of a class that has the same interface at run-time.
 Because all instances behave the same way.